IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

-# Magritte-Inspired Art Categories Guide
+# Margritte-Inspired Art Categories Guide

 ## Introduction

-This guide provides detailed information about the different René Magritte-inspired art categories available in our art generator.
-Each category captures a specific aspect of Magritte's artistic style and themes, allowing you to create artwork that reflects his unique surrealist vision.
-All generated images are designed to look and feel like traditional oil paintings, with visible brushstrokes, canvas texture, and the distinctive painterly quality that characterizes Magritte's work.
+This guide provides detailed information about the different Studio Margritte-inspired art categories available in our art generator.
+Each category captures a specific aspect of Margritte's artistic style and themes, allowing you to create artwork that reflects his unique surrealist vision.
+All generated images are designed to look and feel like traditional oil paintings, with visible brushstrokes, canvas texture, and the distinctive painterly quality that characterizes Margritte's work.

 ## Painterly Qualities Across All Categories